 Regulations for taking a pet dog or cat to the US Virgin

 US Virgin Islands does not quarantine healthy pets who meet the following requirements:

-- Your pet must be vaccinated for rabies and various other diseases at least 30 days prior to entry.
+- Your pet must be vaccinated for rabies and various other diseases between 30 days and 6 months prior to entry.

 - A licensed veterinarian will complete the US Virgin Islands Veterinary Certificate.

 - An Import Permit is required to import birds, ferrets or any

 other animal other than a dog or cat.

 This completes a pet passport for your dog or cat to enter the US Virgin Islands.

 Whenever you travel to a foreign country like the US VIrgin Islands, it is always advisable to carry some form of identification indicating ownership of your pet.